Faculty

 Viorica Hrincu, MSc, is a research assistant at Neuroethics Canada.
 Her early training was a BSc in Honours Cell Biology at the University of Alberta.
 She then studied in the Cognitive Systems program at UBC, and later received her MSc in Neuroethics through the Interdisciplinary Studies program.
 Viorica is interested in all things technology and ethics, especially involving the brain.
 Currently, her focus is on regulations and decision-making surrounding emerging technologies both in the workplace and in health care.
 In her free time, Viorica reads poetry, learns French, and enjoys beautiful Vancouver.

-Katarzyna Kabacinska, BA, is an graduate research assistant at Neuroethics Canada under the supervision of Dr. Julie Robillard.
+Katarzyna Kabacinska, BSc, is an graduate research assistant at Neuroethics Canada under the supervision of Dr. Julie Robillard.
 She completed a BA in Cognitive Systems at UBC and is currently enrolled in the Master of Science program in Experimental Medicine.
 Her interests lie in the ethics of human-computer interactions.
 Specifically, she’s interested in the use of socially assistive robots in support of mental health.
 In the future she would like to contribute to research in ethics of intelligent assistive technology.
 In her free time, she enjoys reading and role-playing games.

 Susanna Martin, HBSc, is a research assistant at the NEST lab supporting Mallorie Tam's evaluation of the Alzheimer Society of B.C's First Link dementia support programme.
 Susanna obtained her BSc (Hons) in Occupational Therapy in 2008 from Robert Gordon University in Aberdeen, Scotland.
 She worked in a number of clinical specialities, her most favorite being trauma, neurology and neurosciences.
 Prior to moving to Canada, Susanna also worked as a wellness coordinator developing community based projects to support the health and wellbeing of older adults and their care partners.
 She has a creative background and is particularly interested in how the emerging field of neuroaesthetics may be utilized to enhance user experiences and inform service design.
 Susanna enjoys listening to podcasts, singing loudly whilst driving, practicing yoga, and taking long walks on the beach with her dog.